Allaris/Allaris/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- I'm a certificated IT technician with basic of many programming languages.
+- I'm a certificated IT technician with basic knowledge of many programming languages.
 - I'm also familiar with 2D graphics and animations.